emcdo411/ai-integration-workflow/README.md

 🤩 Aeristo Data Integration Case Study & Phased Implementation Plan 📌 Summary
-This document presents a cost-effective and scalable ETL and data integration strategy for Aeristo, a luxury leather goods company specializing in bespoke interiors for luxury automobiles and private aircraft (e.g., G6, G7).
-The objective is to integrate legacy data from Microsoft Dynamics AX (pre-2023) with Microsoft Dynamics 365 Business Central (current live data) and enable real-time analytics via Excel, R, and R Shiny applications.
-The implementation is structured in three phases—data integration and ETL pipeline setup, reporting and dashboard development, and ongoing optimization—to ensure a seamless, scalable solution.
+This document outlines a modern, scalable ETL and data integration strategy for Aeristo, a Dallas-based luxury leather goods company specializing in bespoke interiors for high-end automobiles and private aircraft (e.g., Gulfstream G6, G7).
+The goal is to integrate legacy data from Microsoft Dynamics AX (pre-2023) with Microsoft Dynamics 365 Business Central (current live data), enabling real-time analytics through Excel, Power BI, and R Shiny applications.
+The project is structured in three phases—data integration and ETL pipeline setup, reporting and dashboard development, and ongoing optimization—delivering a cloud-native, secure solution as of June 2025.
 📚 Table of Contents

 Business Problem